What Is a Business Case?

 How to Write A Business Case

-Projects fail without having a solid business case to rest on, as this document is necessary to start the project and it’s the base for the project charter and project plan.
+Projects fail without having a solid business case to rest on, as this project document is the base for the project charter and project plan.
 But if a project business case is not anchored to reality, and doesn’t address a need that aligns with the larger business objectives of the organization, then it is irrelevant.

 The research you’ll need to create a strong business case is the why, what, how and who of your project.
 This must be clearly communicated.
 The elements of your business case will address the why but in greater detail.
 Think of the business case as a document that is created during the project initiation phase but will be used as a reference throughout the project life cycle.